Setup

 Singularity

-Best fit for clusters and shared compute environments where container execution is available but Docker is not.
+Best fit for clusters and shared compute environments where container execution is available but Docker daemon access is not.

 Advanced